TRANSFORMING BASE SUBSTANCES INTO GOLD

 DBNPA: 2,2-dibromo-3-nitrilopropionamide is a quick-kill biocide that easily hydrolyzes under both acidic and alkaline conditions.
 It is preferred for its instability in water as it quickly kills and then quickly degrades to form a number of products, depending on the conditions, including ammonia, bromide ions, dibromoacetonitrile, and dibromoacetic acid.

-Quaternary ammonium chloride:
+Quaternary ammonium chlorides:

 Quaternary ammonium salts are used as disinfectants, surfactants, fabric softeners, and as antistatic agents (e.g. in shampoos).
 In liquid fabric softeners, the chloride salts are often used.
 In dryer anticling strips, the sulfate salts are often used.
 Spermicidal jellies also contain quaternary ammonium salts.